Knit Inc Sampler Squares | 7 Lesson Series

 Needles: skacel by addi Natura Bamboo US size 8 (5 mm) DPNs

-Since all of the blocks in this series are knit in the round, from the center of the square out, two cast ons that work well are:
+Since all of the blocks in this series are knit in the round, from the center of the square out, two cast ons that work well are Emily Ocker's Circular CO and the Pinhole CO.

 Squares can be bound off with a traditional knit bind off.
-To prevent a gap at the corner of the square, after fastening off the bind off, use a yarn needle to pull the tail under both legs of the first bound off stitch, from front to back, then down through the fastened off stitch.
+To prevent a gap at the corner of the square, after fastening off the bind off, use a yarn needle to pull the tail under both legs of the first bound off stitch, from RS to WS, then down through the fastened off stitch.